-Founded in 1908, Muir Woods National Park is a popular attraction about 30 minutes north of San Francisco.
-It's one of the only places in the world where you can still see Coastal Redwood trees.
+Founded in 1908, Muir Woods National Park is a popular attraction about 45 minutes north of San Francisco.
+It's one of the only places in the world where you can still see indigenous Coastal Redwood trees.

-This species of redwoods is a close relative to the Giant Sequoias (which you can find a few hours south of SF).
+This species of redwoods is a close relative to the Giant Sequoias (which you can find a few hours away from SF).
 The Coastal Redwoods thrive in this area due to its cool, foggy climate all year long.

 The average age of the trees here is between 600 to 800 years old - with the oldest one around 1,200 years old.
-This forest is still relatively young, as redwood trees can live for up to 2,200 years.
+Even though this seems quite old, this forest is actually relatively young, as redwood trees can live for up to 2,200 years.

 One of the best things about visiting this park is that the redwoods are easy to access.
 You encounter the trees the minute you enter the park.